A Career in the Paranal Science Operations department

 Working as Paranal Operations Staff Astronomer offers you a variety of career possibilities.
 Many current staff have been at Paranal for 5 years or more (the fraction of staff with indefinite contracts is about 50% at present), and over the years have endorsed growing responsibilities as outlined below.
 The continual arrival of new systems regularly provides new challenges.

 Other colleagues come to Paranal with the motivation to gain expertise during a limited time of 3 to 6 years, and use the experience gathered on Paranal as an 'asset' for their career.
 We expressly welcome such motivation, which strengthens the exchange with the astronomical community.
-Staff that have most recently left us are now faculty professor at Caltech, faculty professor at a Chilean university, part of the observatory management for the TMT, and at ESO Garching.
+Staff that have left us are now faculty professor at Caltech, faculty professor at a Chilean university, part of the observatory management for the TMT, and at ESO Garching.
 You can see a more detailed list on the Alumni page.